 San Bernardino County

-pumpkins, Christmas trees-you choose and you cut, Christmas trees- you
+pumpkins, honey from our hives, Christmas trees-you choose and you cut, Christmas trees- you

 choose and we cut, Precut Christmas trees, Christmas wreaths and boughs,